Last Updated on September 5, 2024 by Maged kamel

 Estimation of the net area.

-We will check the route E ABE’, that route passes by two staggered bolts, and the distance g is 2 1/2 inches, which is the vertical distance between the lines of bolts, while the spacing s is the distance between bolts in the direction of the load, S equals 2 inches.
+We will check the route E ABE’.
+That route passes by two staggered bolts, and the distance g is 2 1/2 inches, which is the vertical distance between the bolt lines.
+The spacing s is the distance between bolts in the direction of the load; S equals 2 inches.

 The first route area will pass by one bolt for which the net area equals (4.75-1*1/2*1)=4.25 inch2.

-The final value of the net area for the route is equal to 3.95 inch2, which is less than the net area estimated from the first route.
+The final net area value for the route is 3.95 inch2, which is less than the net area estimated from the first route.

-The final value of the net area is the minimum value of the two estimated values, which is 3.95 inch2.
+The final net area value is the minimum of the two estimated values, 3.95 inch2.

 Estimation of the effective area.

 The second case is case 8b.
 When we have four or more bolts in one line, the U value is 0.80.
 We will select the bigger U value, which is 0.93.
-Multiply U by the net area, and the final effective area is 3.677 inch2.
+Multiply U by the net area; the final effective area is 3.677 inch2.

 Service load capacity and the value of Dead and live loads.